 In nearby Spicewood, Texas, adventurous guests can visit the acclaimed Cypress Valley Canopy Tours for ziplining tours through the tops of old cypress trees and overnight stays in one of the outfit’s treehouses, ranging from its luxurious Lofthaven and Nest treehouses ($400-500/night) to its Juniper and Willow treehouses ($200-250/night).
 Guests can enjoy a ziplining tour, day or night, which includes its famous sky bridges and even rappelling.

 GREEN ACRES | ELGIN, TEXAS

 For those who prefer to relax, Green Acres in Elgin, Texas (a town also famous for its locally made sausage) offers guests the opportunity to spend time in their yurts and vintage Spartan trailer.
 Green Acres is a Texas Hill Country retreat that offers visitors the chance to truly unwind on 25 beautiful acres of land.
-Ranging from $179-249/night, guests can enjoy luxurious yurts and breakfasts consisting of farm-fresh eggs, along with the quiet that can enjoyed just 24 miles from downtown Austin.
+Ranging from $179-249/night, guests can enjoy luxurious yurts and breakfasts consisting of farm-fresh eggs, along with the quiet that can be enjoyed just 24 miles from downtown Austin.

 GERONIMO CREEK | NEW BRAUNFELS, TEXAS